 Teenage Mutant Ninja Turtles 2003 animated series

-Contrary to earlier versions, Casey Jones becomes a more regularly recurring character in the 2003 series.
-He is voiced by Marc Thompson doing a stereotype New York Italian accent.
 Before the series starts, Casey's father's shop was burned down by the shows antagonists, Hun and the Purple Dragons, which gave him his hatred for unlawful acts.

 Casey sees the turtles as the brothers he never had in the program.
 As he grew older, Casey became a vigilante and started hunting down crooks — particularly Purple Dragons — in the streets.
 Incidentally, fate brought him across the path of Raphael once again.
 Raphael stopped him from seriously injuring a gang of Purple Dragons, and the two fought with each other, but were brought back to their senses by their common enemy.

 Casey was at that occasion formally (re-)introduced to the Turtles; after that, they became close friends and allies.
 Casey Jones would help the Turtles out with various operations and the Turtles would return the favor.
 Through the Turtles, he met April O'Neil for whom he quickly developed a romantic attraction.
 He is voiced by Marc Thompson doing a stereotype New York City accent.